polygon-sql/polygon/README.md

-Polygon
+Polygon - Input Generation for SQL
 ========

-A symbolic reasoning framework for SQL that can efficiently generate an input database for multiple queries such that the query outputs on the generated input satisfy a given property.
+A symbolic reasoning framework for SQL that can **efficiently generate an input database** for multiple queries such that the query outputs on the generated input satisfy a given property.

 ----------------